 - Practice good oral hygiene.

-- Live a healthy lifestyle, (eating hygienic foods, staying hydrated, exercising daily).
+- Live a healthy lifestyle (eating hygienic foods, staying hydrated, and exercising daily).

 - Vaccination.
-A single shot of Pneumonia vaccine called PCV- 13 can prevent Pneumonia to the high risks groups such as:
+A single shot of Pneumonia vaccine called PCV-13 can prevent Pneumonia in high-risk groups such as:

 - Older adults above 65 years of age